mehdimerbah/BW_Seminar/README.md

 # Bowtie2 Seminar
-This is a repository for a seminar on Bowtie2 and its use of the Burrows-Wheeler Transform and FM-index in Short-read sequence mapping.
+This is a repository for a seminar on Bowtie2 and its use of the Burrows-Wheeler Transform and FM-index in short-read sequence mapping.

 ## Bowtie2